 Journalist Turned Food Blogger

 If you haven’t read my biography on the Watch Learn Eat “About” page, you may not know that I began writing professionally as a journalist some 18 years ago.
 As someone who has worn both hats, I’ve learned that blogging and journalism have a lot in common, but they do have their differences too.
 Because of my background, I’m often asked for writing advice.
-Therefore, I decided to start a food blog writing series as a helpful tool for other bloggers.
+Therefore, I decided to start a food blog writing series as a helpful tool for other bloggers, both current and those starting a food blog.
 Each post will focus on a different area of writing.

 This series is for you if…

 - you’ve always thought about starting a food blog but haven’t because you have no idea what to write about.

 - you are passionate about food and sharing your recipes but don’t consider yourself a “writer.”

 - you’re already blogging about food but get stuck on what to write in your posts to go along with your recipes.

 - you simply want to brush up on your writing skills and technique.

 Now, just because I’m a professional writer and have been labeled a “grammar nerd” by friends and family, that doesn’t mean I don’t make mistakes.
 Everyone does.
 We are only human after all, which leads me to today’s topic…

 The Human Connection